daisygunn/la-petite-traveller/README.md

 ---
 ## Deployment
 I deployed this website by using GitPages and following the below steps:

+*Github pages deployment*

 1. Log in to Github
-2. Select project repository
+2. In your Repository section, select the project repository that you want to deploy.
-3. Select settings
+3. In the menu located at the top of this section, click 'Settings'.
-4. Select pages on the left-hand menu
+4. Select 'Pages' on the left-hand menu - this is around half-way down.
-5. In the source section, select branch 'Master' and save
+5. In the source section, select branch 'Master' and save.
-6. The page is then given a site URL
+6. The page is then given a site URL which you will see above the source section, it will look like the following:

-(add photos of various stages)
+Please note it can take a while for this link to become fully active.

+*Forking the Github Respository*

+If you want to make changes to your repository without affecting it, you can make a copy of it by 'Forking' it.
+This ensures your original repository remains unchanged.

+1. Find the relevant Github repository
+2. In the top right corner of the page, click the Fork button (under your account)
+3. Your repository has now been 'Forked' and you have a copy to work on.

 ---
 ## Credits
 ---